raspberrypilearning/comic-character/en/step_6.md

 Inside the `if` statement, add the block of code that will be executed if the condition is true.

-Use the `.innerHTML` property to update the HTML element stored in the `alertBox` constant to the value of the current `alertMessage`.
+Use the `.innerText` property to update the HTML element stored in the `alertBox` constant to the value of the current `alertMessage`.

 --- code ---
 ---